memsql/book/book.md

 Our customers love SingleStore DB becasue of the three S's, which are speed, scale, and SQL.

-* **Speed:** because of its distributed architecture, query compilation, and massive parallelism, SingleStore DB can give 10X or better performance at $\frac{1}{3}$ the cost compared to other database systems.
+* **Speed:** because of its distributed architecture, query compilation, and massive parallelism, SingleStore DB can give better performance at a fraction of the cost of other database systems.
-* **Scale:** it is easy to add more nodes to increase storage or computational capacity to your SingleStore DB cluster with a few commands.
+* **Scale:** with a few commands you can add nodes to your SingleStore DB cluster to increase storage or computational capacity.
 * **SQL:** SingleStore DB uses the query language that your database developers already know.
 It is also compatible with the MySQL wire protocol, so it is often possible to reuse applications, tools, and drivers.

 ## Aggregators and Leaves